 NTFS vs. FAT: What’s the Difference?

 While both NTFS and FAT are developed by Microsoft, there are some differences between the two.
 Each one has its advantages and disadvantages related to compatibility, security, and flexibility.
-Let’s look at the differences between the two and which one you should choose.
+Let’s look at the difference between FAT and NTFS so that you can better understand which one you should choose.

 Fault Tolerance: NTFS always updates its log files.
 In case of power failure or any other error, it repairs the folders and files automatically without notifying the user about the damage.
 FAT maintains two different copies of the file allocation table and uses a backup mechanism if any error occurs.